Dorstenia: Uses

 South American species such as Dorstenia contrajerva and Dorstenia brasiliensis are a source of the herbal preparation contrayerva that has been used as a tonic and febrifuge, and as an antidote in South American folk medicine.

 In North America powder made from the rootstocks and leaves of Dorstenia contrajerva is mixed with tobacco for improving the taste of cigarettes.

 In Oman the tubers of Dorstenia foetida are cooked and eaten.

 Dorstenia barteri is used in West African folk medicine.
 Scientific research has shown that it contains numerous flavonoid compounds that have anti-microbial, anti-reverse transcriptase, and anti-inflammatory effects.

 Species

 In the past many species were described that are now considered synonyms.
 This is due to the great variability of many Dorstenia species.
 New species are still discovered, such as Dorstenia luamensis a hanging lithophyte from Congo, first described in 2014.
-The following list only contains the accepted species (without varieties) as listed in The Plant List.
+The following list includes species accepted by Plants of the World Online.